 Note that the rich and the upper-middle class cannot spend on non-essentials anyway, given the lockdown.
 So, if they are required to pay additional tax, this tax will not lead to a leakage in spending, that is, it will not affect the aggregate demand in the economy under the circumstances.
 This is unlike what can happen in a normal economy, which is in recession but not under a lockdown.
 In that, the whole rationale for financing the expenditure by borrowing rather than through taxes, is to avoid or reduce the leakage in demand due to the taxation.
 But that does not apply in the prevailing situation.
 So, the GOI need not incur a fiscal deficit in order to provide a fiscal boost.
 It can instead do so by (direct) taxes on the rich and the upper-middle class.2 This obviates the need to incur additional fiscal deficit.
 It follows now that the issue of possible adverse effects of large fiscal deficits is not quite relevant in the present situation.

 The conclusion here that the additional government borrowing can be financed by additional (direct) taxes is consistent with some of the recommendations made in FORCE (2020).
 However, there is an important difference.
 That report considers additional taxation as a way of mobilising revenues for the GOI, and as a way of reducing economic inequalities.
-In this post I goes further by showing that the additional tax will not make any significant dent into aggregate demand in the economy, given the lockdown situation.
+This post goes further by showing that the additional tax will not make any significant dent into aggregate demand in the economy, given the lockdown situation.

 Many commentators have suggested that if the GOI incurs additional fiscal deficit in the current crisis situation, then that can be monetised.
 Whether or not a fiscal deficit should be monetised remains a debatable issue (see, for example, this interview of C. Rangarajan, Subbarao 2020).
 However, note that this column has shown that in any case there is no need for an additional fiscal deficit in order to provide an additional relief package.
 So, the question of monetising the fiscal deficit does not arise.